hpcleuven/VscDocumentation/source/leuven/genius_2_rocky.rst

 Impact on user-installed software
 ---------------------------------
-If you have installed a software package yourself in your own account, it must be recompiled on Genius on a node with the new OS.
+If you have installed a software package yourself in your own account, and you did this on a Genius CentOS 7 node, it must be recompiled on Genius on a node with the new OS.
+This can be done on one of the available test nodes.
+Please request access to the lpt2_rocky8_pilot group.

 .. _impact_on_conda: